Get

 grey-cat-eating-from-an-automatic-cat-feeder-at-home

-Image Credit: Vadym Hunko, Shutterstock
+Image By: Vadym Hunko, Shutterstock

 5. Make Your Own Cat Food

-Making your own cat food can be extremely cost-effective; however, before even considering making your own cat food, we strongly suggest asking your vet how to do this safely so that your cat gets all the necessary nutrients and calories required daily for a healthy lifestyle.
+Making your own cat food can be extremely cost-effective; however, before even considering making your own cat food, we strongly suggest asking a vet how to do this safely so that your cat gets all the necessary nutrients and calories required daily for a healthy lifestyle.

-Your vet can guide you in the right direction for vet-approved recipes your cat will love, all while keeping them healthy and happy.
+The vet can guide you in the right direction for vet-approved recipes your cat will love, all while keeping them healthy and happy.
 The food should be complete and balanced, with exactly the correct portion sizes.
 The most important thing is ensuring your fur baby gets all the macronutrients, vitamins, and minerals required to thrive, and this can be hard unless you have the direct help of a professional.

 6. Look For the Best Cat Food Values